Health Vibes - How do Pets Improve Your Life?

 Provide a Purpose

-Pets give you purpose, to care for them.
-They become our "child" and we feel part of a family (even when our human family is not nearby), they make us feel needed, wanted, and loved.
-And, you feel a sense of satisfaction by being a good care giver to them.
+Pets give you purpose, and this is especially helpful for retirees.
+Your purpose is to care for your pet's wellbeing - love, attention, food, exercise, and health care.
+They truly become our "child" and we feel part of a family even when our human family is far away.
+Pets make us feel needed, wanted, and loved.
+And, you feel a sense of satisfaction by being a good provider.

 Provide Comfort & Emotional Support